 Students will develop their skill as members of a treatment team that includes patients, families, and other healthcare providers.
 Courses will instruct students to provide appropriate, responsive, collaborative, and professional service to this unique population of patients.
-The program helps students to develop a practice philosophy and long-term professional agenda in ASD care to include practice, education, and
+The program helps students to develop a practice philosophy and long-term professional agenda in ASD care to include practice, education, and research.

-- · Current enrollment in a master's program at Drexel University
+- Current enrollment in a master's program at Drexel University

 - GPA of 3.0 and above

-Standardized Tests: None
+- · Standardized tests: None

-Transcripts: Not required
+- · Transcripts: Not required

-• Prerequisites: N/A
+- Prerequisites: N/A

-· References: Not required
+- · References: Not required

+- · Personal statement/essay: Personal statement describing interest in minor and relevance to career goals

+· Interview/portfolio: Not required